-These tips and tricks will give you a leg up when working to succeed in your career as a trader
+These day trading tips and tricks will give you a leg up when working to succeed in your career as a trader.

 With the rise of the internet and the ease of access with which anyone who has a stable connection is able to tap into financial markets, day trading has become an extremely lucrative and viable career opportunity for disciplined and savvy traders.

-With just a little bit of capital and rigid schedule, and comfortable workspace, day traders everywhere have quit the office with no intention of ever going back.
+With just a little bit of capital and a rigid schedule, and a comfortable workspace, day traders everywhere have quit the office with no intention of ever going back.

-Let’s take a look at our top 7 tips for becoming (and staying) a successful day trader.
+Let’s take a look at our top 8-day trading tips for becoming (and staying) a successful day trader.

 If you’re happy and you know it… bring yourself back down.

 The emotional key to trading is neutrality.
 When you come to the trading table, imagine you’re doing so like a robot, free from human emotions.